Blocked fallopian tubes symptoms, causes and treatment

 The most common cause of blocked fallopian tubes is Pelvic Inflammatory Disease (PID).
 This is a bacterial infection that can be caused by untreated STIs.
 It can spread into the fallopian tubes and cause tissue to turn into scar tissue, eventually resulting in a blockage.
 Some other causes are:

-- Endometriosis – This is a condition where small amounts of the womb lining starts to grow outside of the womb, such as the fallopian tubes, causing them to become blocked.
+Endometriosis – This is a condition where small amounts of the womb lining start to grow outside of the womb, such as the fallopian tubes, causing them to become blocked.

-- Certain STIs – Chlamydia and gonorrhea if left untreated can spread to the fallopian tubes and cause scarring, leading to Pelvic Inflammatory Disease (PID).
+Certain STIs – Chlamydia and gonorrhoea if left untreated can spread to the fallopian tubes and cause scarring, leading to Pelvic Inflammatory Disease (PID).

 If you think you are suffering from any of these issues, please don’t hesitate to contact us at The Evewell to see how we can help.